-What is Sophos Home?
+What Is Sophos Home?

-Sophos Home is an antivirus program created by the British developer, Sophos.
-The company is well-known for their enterprise cybersecurity solutions, such as "Intercept X" or "XG Firewall".
-Sophos Home was designed in order to allow private users to also profit from the company's innovative security technologies, and is available for Windows and MacOS; Android and iOS users can protect themselves using the mobile version of "Intercept X".
+Sophos Home is a British-made antivirus program whose developer is well-known for their enterprise cybersecurity solutions, such as Intercept X Endpoint or Sophos Firewall.
+Sophos Home was designed in order to allow private users to also profit from the company's innovative security technologies.

 Pros and Cons

-Easy to use and features a cloud-based web interface
+Easy to use

 Can be used on up to 10 devices (3 in the free version)

-Relatively few current test lab analyses
+Relatively few current testing lab assessments

 Limited scan options